UannaFF/BeerHunter/README.md

-BeerHunter project
+## BeerHunter project

 Web server created with nodejs connected to a mongodb replicaset.

-Configuration of the replicaset:
+# Configuration of the replicaset:

-	LINUX: from the top BeerHunter directory, run ./replicaset_configuration/linux/confscript.bash
+LINUX: from the top BeerHunter directory, run

+       ./replicaset_configuration/linux/confscript.bash

-	OSX: from the top BeerHunter directory, run ./replicaset_configuration/osx/confscript.bash
+OSX: from the top BeerHunter directory, run

-	After:

-	run mongo localhost/beerhunterDS:27017 ./db-script.js
+       ./replicaset_configuration/osx/confscript.bash

+Then run:

+	mongo localhost:27017/beerhunterDS ./replicaset_configuration/db-script.js

 in a new terminal to configure the replicaset and add elements to the database

 After doing that, there'll be three terminals, each of them will be running an instance of the replica set.

 The default ports are 27017, 27018, 27019.

 The folders used to store the replica set databases are in the folders:
 	1. beerhunterreplica/mongodb/beerhunterreplica-0
 	2. beerhunterreplica/mongodb/beerhunterreplica-1
 	3. beerhunterreplica/mongodb/beerhunterreplica-2

+# Running the web server:

+Again, from the top BeerHunter directory, run

+       node index.js

+Open a web browser and point it to

+     localhost:3000